MBTIMover

 Are ISTPs really as unemotional as stereotypes suggest?

 The characterization of ISTPs as unemotional is a common oversimplification.
-According to Quenk (2002), ISTPs do experience emotions but tend to process them internally and express them through actions rather than words.
+According to Quenk (2002), ISTPs do experience emotions but process them internally and express them through actions rather than words.
 Their inferior Extraverted Feeling means that overt emotional expression does not come naturally, but this should not be mistaken for an absence of feeling.
 Many ISTPs report deep loyalty and caring for those close to them, expressed through practical support, problem-solving, and quiet presence rather than verbal affirmation.

 What are the best ways to communicate with an ISTP?

-Myers and Myers (1995) and Keirsey (1998) both suggest that ISTPs tend to respond best to communication that is direct, concise, and grounded in facts rather than emotions.
+Myers and Myers (1995) and Keirsey (1998) both suggest that ISTPs respond best to communication that is direct, concise, and grounded in facts rather than emotions.
 They generally appreciate when others get to the point quickly and avoid excessive elaboration or emotional appeals.
 When discussing problems, ISTPs are often most engaged when the conversation focuses on practical solutions rather than feelings about the situation.
 Sharing an activity together, rather than sitting down for a face-to-face conversation, is frequently cited by ISTPs as their preferred mode of connection.

 How reliable is the ISTP classification in the MBTI framework?